sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/syllabus.md

 * Remember that you don't necessarily need to wait till the night before day A to work on and submit the reading assignment for day A. You're strongly encouraged to get ahead.
 I've often found that letting things simmer in the back of my mind for a while helps me understand them.

 * You might be asking, "What if I don't have any questions about the reading?!"
 That's fine.
 You can submit a non-question instead.
 For example, you might decide to send me a question that you had, but then you managed to figure out, either by yourself or by asking someone for help.
-Or you might send me something that you understand but you think one of your peers might find confusing.
+Or you might send me something that you understand but you think your peers might find confusing.
 I'm mostly looking for an indication that you read the assigned reading and made a sincere attempt to process it.

 * I'll do my best to tailor our in-class discussions to address as many of your questions as I can.
-The earlier you send me your question, the more likely I am to be able to work it into our discussions.
 If I don't adequately address your question in class, please ask again!

 * I'll check your solutions to the reading assignment exercises only for completeness.
-They will usually be odd-numbered questions, and you're encouraged to check for correctness yourself using the solutions in the back of the textbook.
+You're encouraged to check your solutions against the solutions in the back of the textbook yourself.

 ### In-class structure